Ray "Crash" Corrigan

-Ray "Crash" Corrigan (born Raymond Benitz; February 14, 1902 – August 10, 1976) was an American actor most famous for appearing in many B-Western movies (among these the Three Mesquiteers and Range Busters film series).
+Ray "Crash" Corrigan (born Raymond Benitz; February 14, 1902 – August 10, 1976) was an American actor most famous for appearing in many B-Western movies (among these the Three Mesquiteers and The Range Busters film series).
 He also was a stuntman and frequently acted as silver screen gorillas using his own gorilla costumes.

 In 1937, Corrigan purchased land in the Santa Susana Mountains foothills in Simi Valley and developed it into a movie ranch called "Corriganville".
 The movie ranch was used for location filming in film serials, feature films, and television shows, as well as for the performance of live western shows for tourists.
 Bob Hope later bought the ranch in 1966 and renamed it "Hopetown".
 It is now a Regional Park and nature preserve.

 Film career

 Corrigan's Hollywood career began as a physical fitness instructor and physical culture trainer to the stars.
 In the early 1930s he did stunts and bit parts in several films, billed as Ray Benard.
 Many of his early roles were in ape costumes, for example, as a gorilla in Tarzan and His Mate (1934) and an "orangopoid" in the first Flash Gordon serial.